ConductionNL/docparser/DESIGN.md

     - We check if multiple content types are defined
         - Level: 2
 - API-25: Check the Content-Type header settings
-    - We check if the request header `Content-Type` is accepted
+    - This is tested implicitly by testing API-24
         - Level: 2
 - API-26: Define field names in in camelCase
     - We check if the properties are alphabetic, and if the first character is not capitalised
         - Level: 2
 - API-29: Support JSON-encoded POST, PUT, and PATCH payloads
-    - We validate if application/json is available in requestBody.content for these HTTP Methods
+    - This is tested implicitly by testing API-22
         - Level: 2
 - API-42: Use JSON+HAL with media type `application/hal+json` for pagination
     - We check if the content type `application/hal+json` is available for response content